wisnia74/openrct2-typescript-mod-template/README.md

 # openrct2-mod-template
 Template repository for OpenRCT2 mods written in TypeScript.

 ## About
-This repository was created to serve as a template mod repository for OpenRCT2.
+This repository was created to serve as a template TypeScript mod repository for OpenRCT2.

-OpenRCT2 gives you `hot reload` feature ([OpenRCT2 hot reload](https://github.com/OpenRCT2/OpenRCT2/blob/develop/distribution/scripting.md#writing-scripts)).
-I wanted to leverage that using `nodemon` to start a local server (that's why empty `app.js` in root dir, as an entry point) that will watch your `.ts` files in `src` directory, and everytime you save them, it will convert them to `.js` files and place them in a specified location.
+I wanted to leverage [OpenRCT2 hot reload](https://github.com/OpenRCT2/OpenRCT2/blob/develop/distribution/scripting.md#writing-scripts) to make it even more painless to write and debug mods in real time.

+This template repository comes with [Nodemon](https://nodemon.io/), [ESLint](https://eslint.org/) and [TypeScript](https://www.typescriptlang.org/) on board.

+The idea was to use Nodemon to start a local server that will be watching your mod files, then on each save make it build `.ts` files to `.js`, place them inside OpenRCT2 `plugin` directory, and let hot reload feature do the rest (i.e. reload the mod in-game).

+## Configuration
+- create your own mod repository that will use this one as a template
+- clone it to your PC
+- go inside your repository folder and open `package.json`
+- copy `scripts` and `devDependencies` property contents (i.e. everything between `{}` curly braces)
+- run `npm init` and go through the init process, to create your own package
+- replace `scripts` in newly generated `package.json` with the ones you copied earlier
+- add copied earlier `devDependencies`, below `homepage` property
+- open `tsconfig-develop.json` and replace `<path_to_OpenRCT2_plugin_folder>/<your_mod_folder>`
+- open `tsconfig-prod.json` and replace `<your_mod_name>` with... your mod name :)
+- if you want to start right off the bat, open `./src/temp.ts` and replace `<reference path="<path>" />` with an actual path to `openrct2.d.ts` that lives in OpenRCT2 `bin` folder (or your OpenRCT2 folder, if you've installed just OpenRCT2, not OpenRCT2 launcher) - this is needed to have a code reference to OpenRCT2 JavaScript APIs
+- run `npm install` and you should be good to go

 ## Usage
-- edit `tsconfig.json` - specify `outDir` (preferably set it as your OpenRCT2 `plugin` folder path, as `hot reload` watches exactly that directory)
-- edit/create your `.ts` file/-s in `src` - I've included a template file there, though if you want to import OpenRCT2 APIs, you need to replace `<path>` with path to `openrct2.d.ts` in `<reference path="<path>" />`
-- run `npm run develop` - it will start a local server that will be watching changes in all of your `.ts` files in `src`
+- run `npm start` - it will launch`nodemon` server that will start to monitor any changes you make to `.ts` files in `./src` directory
 - start OpenRCT2 using `openrct2.com` - it will start along with a console
-- start a new park/load your save - mods start/reload only when you have a running park in game
+- start/load park - plugins start/reload only when there's an active park in-game
-- write your code and save the file/-s
+- write your code and save
-- each time you save, `nodemon` will run `typescript` to compile files to `.js`, and OpenRCT2 `hot reload` feature will reload them in real time
+- upon saving, `nodemon` will restart the server, thus triggering `npm run build:develop` that will compile your files and send them to the path you've specified in `tsconfig-develop.json` (`OpenRCT2/plugin/<your_mod_folder>`)

-Voila!
-You can now write your mods in real time, wasting little to no time for building, giving you more time to debug :)

-Note: After cloning your own repository, that was based on this one, I recommend deleting `package.json` and `package-lock.json` and running `npm init` on your own.
-In case of installation errors related to `syscall rename`, just run `npm install` a couple times.

-## Known issues
-- If you are having problems with running `npm run build` or `npm run build-develop` (related to `tsc` not being recognized as a command), refer to [this](https://code.visualstudio.com/docs/typescript/typescript-compiling#_compiler-versus-language-service) article.

-## Notes
-I've included `npm run build` feature that will first lint your code, and then compile all the files.
-That might come in handy when you want to generate final version of your mod files.
-To suit your needs, just modify the behavior of `nodemon`, `eslint` and `typescript`.
+- OpenRCT2 hot reload feature will notice changes you've made to `.js` files in this directory and it will reload all the mods - this will allow you to write mods nearly in real time, you'll just need to hit `ctrl+s` from time to time
+- once you've finished writing your mod, close `nodemon` server and run `npm run build` - this one will lint your code, and if everything's good it will compile your mod files to `./dist/<your_mod_name>`

 ### Useful links
 - [OpenRCT2 on GitHub](https://github.com/OpenRCT2)